Last Updated on March, 2023 by Edison

-A series of numbers discovered by a mathematician Leonardo Fibonacci.
+The golden ratio is a series of numbers discovered by the mathematician Leonardo Fibonacci.

-The characteristics of Fibonacci numbers is that each one is the sum of the perceiving numbers.
+The characteristic of Fibonacci numbers is that each one is the sum of the perceiving numbers.

 Fibonacci numbers have an impressive pattern.
-When you divide one number in the series with the number before you get numbers very close to 1.618
+When you divide one number in the series by the number before you get numbers very close to 1.618

-In fact, this number is fixed by 13-th in the series and 1.618 is known as the golden ratio.
+In fact, this number is fixed by the 13th in the series and 1.618 is known as the golden ratio.

 Proportions in the human face: